 Optimizer Systems, LLC was formed in the State of Michigan on January 31, 2006.
 It then became a corporation in the state of Michigan on October 22, 2007 and changed our name to OptimizeRx Corporation on October 22, 2007.
-On April 14, 2008, RFID Ltd. consummated a reverse merger by entering into a share exchange agreement with the stockholders of OptimizeRx Corporation, pursuant to which the stockholders of OptimizeRx Corporation for 1,256,958 shares of common stock of RFID Ltd., representing 100% of the outstanding capital stock of RFID Ltd. As of April 30, 2008, RFID's officers and directors resigned their positions and RFID changed its business to OptimizeRx's business.
+On April 14, 2008, RFID Ltd. consummated a reverse merger by entering into a share exchange agreement with the stockholders of OptimizeRx Corporation, pursuant to which the stockholders of OptimizeRx Corporation exchanged all of the issued and outstanding capital stock of OptimizeRx Corporation for 1,256,958 shares of common stock of RFID Ltd., representing 100% of the outstanding capital stock of RFID Ltd. As of April 30, 2008, RFID's officers and directors resigned their positions and RFID changed its business to OptimizeRx's business.
 As a result, the historical discussion and financial statements included in this Form S-1 are those of OptimizeRx Corporation.
 On April 15, 2008, RFID Ltd's corporate name was changed to OptimizeRx Corporation.
 On September 4, 2008, we then completed a migratory merger, thereby changing our state of incorporation from Colorado to Nevada, resulting in the current corporate structure in which we, OptimizeRx Corporation, a Nevada corporation is the parent corporation, and OptimizeRx Corporation, a Michigan Corporation is our wholly-owned subsidiary.